o8t/technical-evaluation-react/clowntown/README.md

 	the clown images outline renders funky on the hair, clips behind head

 	size is much different in appleville, while you may think you're zooming in the world may be zooming out. how do you think so many clowns can fit in one car? (translation: would need to create a set of different sized tiles to fix zooming problem, and that just seems like superfluous effort)

+	uploading two clowns with profile pics will rewrite all pics to the latest uploaded one.
+There's probably a way to fix this without needing backend file saving, but I wanted to keep this app solely frontend (ie no distinct node servers need to be running, can just load as file) so the images are just saved as base64 strings
 ```

 ##Future: